 Nutrition: 204 calories, 6.2 g fat (1.6 g saturated), 365 mg sodium, 30.9 g carbohydrates, 3.1 g fiber, 4.6 g sugar, 6.3 g protein (calculated 4 servings, with store bought pizza sauce, and without parmesan cheese)

 Um, talk about ROYGBIV?
 This pizza has all the colors you could want to see and eat!
 Broccoli paired with red bell pepper come together to make the ultimate vitamin C powerhouse, all while the purple potatoes pack a sufficient amount of zinc.
-According to a study published in the Journal of Agriculture and Food Chemistry, onions enable the body to better absorb the zinc that's provided in grains, which in this case, would be the naan.
+According to a study published in the Journal of Agricultural and Food Chemistry, onions enable the body to better absorb the zinc that’s provided in grains, which in this case, would be the naan.
 Vitamin C and zinc are a dynamic duo in preventing the onset of one of the various strains of the common cold.
-Check out 20 Food Combos that Prevent Common Colds to see how else you can incorporate vitamin C and zinc onto your plate!

 Get the recipe from Gimme Some Oven.